To find the duck prints along the concrete trail and send us a photo!

 Start your journey outside the WET Science Center near the metal fountain.
 (500 Adams Street NE, Olympia)

 The WET Science Center is a hands-on place to learn about water conservation.
-Currently, the Center is temporarily closed but the outside is open for your exploration!

 Here, a special kind of water is used to water the plants and fill the decorative water features.
 The water is Class A Reclaimed Water – it is wastewater that has been super-cleaned so it can be used for almost anything except drinking.
 The wastewater treatment plant is located behind the WET Science Center.